 The physical exam generally focuses on the site of spinal anesthesia placement.
 The back should receive a full examination.
 A check for systemic or local skin infections, spine abnormalities (e.g., scoliosis, spinal stenosis, previous back surgery, spina bifida, history of tethered cord), the pre-procedural neurological exam for strength and sensation are also crucial for assessment and documentation.

-Once the patient has has undergone approriate selection, the optimal patient position for the procedure must be estblished.
+Once the patient has undergone appropriate selection, the optimal patient position for the procedure must be established.

 With the patient positioned in the sitting position and leg hanging from the side of the bed, he/she should be encouraged to maintain a flexed spine position to help open up the interspace.
 The sitting position is appropriate for spinal anesthesia with a hyperbaric solution.

 Either left or right lateral decubitus positions are viable options as well.

 After the patient is in the proper position, the access site is identified by palpation.
 This is usually very difficult to achieve with obese patients because of the amount of subcutaneous fat between the skin and the spinous process.
 The space between 2 palpable spinous processes is usually the site of entry.
 The patient should wear a hat or cover for his/her hair to maintain asepsis.

 Strict aseptic technique is always necessary, achievable with chlorhexidine antiseptics with alcohol content, adequate hand-washing, mask, and cap.
 Cleaning always starts from the chosen site of approach in circles and then away from the site.
 Allow time for the cleaning solution to dry.
 In the spinal kit, the drape placement is on the patient's back to isolate the area of access.
 Local anesthetic (usually about 1 ml 1% lidocaine) is used for skin infiltration, and a wheal is created at the site of access chosen, either midline or paramedian.